rtoal/ple/js/README.md

 <img src="https://raw.githubusercontent.com/rtoal/ple/main/docs/resources/javascript-logo-64.png">

-# JavaScript Examples
+# JavaScript Explorations

-To get JavaScript for writing command line scripts and servers, download and install Node.js from the [Node home page](https://nodejs.org)
+To get JavaScript for writing command line scripts and servers, download and install Node.js from the [Node home page](https://nodejs.org) or use your favorite package manager.

 To run the tests on a Unix-like shell: